 The kpathsea library is also used to locate macro packages, and other files needed in formatting text.
 Even TeX input files like testpage.tex can be found this way.
 [The diagram really should have dotted lines all over the place to show the interactions, but I've left them out to keep it (relatively) simple.]

 So kpathsea provides a sort of sub-infrastructure for the whole TeX formatting system.
 Unfortunately, it's well concealed from the user.
-Your only command-line access to it is the kpsewhich command, which has very inadequate documentation.
+Your only command-line access to it is the kpsewhich command, which has rather obscure documentation; see info kpsewhich.

 Actually, it's better to convert directly to PDF by using pdflatex instead of regular latex, because there are fewer transformations to go through.
 (See the LaTeX to PDF page for details.)

 It's best to include the actual fonts in the PDF document, so people reading it won't see missing or incorrect glyphs.
-Use the pdffonts program to see which fonts are actually in a PDF file.
+Use the pdffonts program (from the poppler-utils Debian package) to see which fonts are actually in a PDF file.

 Furthermore, gs usually introduces dithering artifacts in PostScript images.
 So you must be careful in using gs either directly or indirectly.

 This brings us to the problem of including figures in documents.